Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Pong.md

 ## Feature

-  define the properties of pong such as Size , Speed and Color
+  define the properties of pong such as Size , Speed , direction and Color

 ## Acceptance Criteria